 What you need to consider when developing an application, is that the result hugely depends on the instruments, platforms, and technologies you choose.
 But how to build blockchain application in the most efficient way?

-It’s better to start blockchain application development by selecting a network, which supports DApps, and comparing the advantages and disadvantages of the available networks.
+It’s better to start blockchain application development by selecting a blockchain platform that supports DApps, and comparing the advantages and disadvantages of the available networks.
 There are 4 basic factors you need to carefully choose:

 To develop a blockchain based application, you will need to choose a desktop, a web or a mobile option.
 Let’s explore some advanced technologies and programming languages that can be used for different app types.